Birth-death processes

 To find the relationship between first passage times and the expressions for transition probabilities discussed above, construct a new process $Y(t)$ identical to $X(t)$ except that $\lambda_j = \mu_j = 0$ for every $j\in S$, so every state in $S$ is absorbing.
 Then for this modified process, with $P_{ij}(t) = \Pr(Y(t)=j\mid Y(0)=i)$,

-The intuitive reason for this equality is the absorbing nature of the states in $S$: if $Y$ reaches a state $j\in S$ at any time before $t$, we must have $Y(t)=j$.
+The intuitive reason for this equality is the absorbing nature of the states in $S$: if $Y$ reaches an absorbing state $j\in S$ at any time before $t$, we must have $Y(t)=j$.
 Furthermore, $Y$ cannot visit more than one state in $S$, so the absorption events are mutually exclusive and the probability of absorption is simply the sum of the individual absorption probabilities.
 Therefore the cumulative distribution function of the first passage time into $S$ is given by the sum of the transition probabilities from $i$ to every taboo state in $S$ for the modified process $Y(t)$.
-This observation provides the necessary link between first passage time distributions and transition probabilities that we will need in order to attack integrals like \eqref{eq:main}.

-Before we proceed with our discussion of integrals of BDPs, we must account for the possibility that the process first passage time may not always exist \citep{Karlin1957Differential}.
-In other words, the birth and death rates for a general BDP may be such that the process ``runs away'' to infinity in finite time.
-This is also known as explosive growth.
-Formally, suppose the process begins at $X(0)=0$ and there are no absorbing states. \citet{Renshaw2011Stochastic} shows that the expected first passage time to infinity $\tau^\infty$ is